Research and Presentations

 5-Minute Linguist

 The Five-Minute Linguist is an event put on at the Linguistic Society of America's Annual Meeting.
-I had the privilege of taking part in this competition at the 2019 annual meeting in New York City.
-(My bit "What Donald Trump's THOUGHTS reveal" starts at about the 54:00 mark.)
+I had the opportunity to take part in this competition at the 2019 meeting in New York City.
+(My bit--based on my qualifying paper--starts at about the 54:00 mark.)